 - Release notes (0.2.0)

 View and download samples

 Several topics show source code and samples that are available to view or download from GitHub.
 To view a sample, follow the sample link.
 To download the code, follow these instructions:

 - Download the repository that contains the sample code by performing one of the following procedures:

 - Download a ZIP of the repository to your local system.
 Un-ZIP the compressed archive.

 - Fork the repository and clone the fork to your local system.
-Forking and cloning permits you to make contributions to the documentation by committing changes to your fork and then creating a pull request for the docs repository.
+Forking and cloning permit you to make contributions to the documentation by committing changes to your fork and then creating a pull request for the docs repository.
 For more information, see the .NET Documentation Contributing Guide and the ASP.NET Docs Contributing Guide.

 - Clone the repository locally.
 If you clone a docs repository directly to your local system, you won't be able to make commits directly against the repository, so you won't be able to make documentation contributions later.
 Use the fork and clone procedure previously described if you want to preserve the opportunity to contribute to the documentation later.

 - Navigate within the repository's folders to the sample's location.
 The relative path to the sample's location appears in your browser's address bar when you follow the link to the sample in your browser.